-A formal threat assessment calls on business travel managers to analyse potential travel risks and determine whether preventive measures are necessary — or whether to avoid specific high-risk travel plans altogether.
-A great way to visualise threats affecting different locations are travel safety maps.
+A formal threat assessment calls on business travel managers to analyze potential travel risks and determine whether preventive measures are necessary – or whether to avoid specific high-risk travel plans altogether.
+A great way to visualize threats affecting different locations are travel safety maps.

-Also, utilising a threat intelligence system that has access to risk history can give you an idea of previous incidents in an area.
-Find out more about business travel risk management here.
+Also, utilizing a threat intelligence system that has access to risk history can give you an idea of previous incidents in an area.
+Learn more about business travel risk management here.

 Creating a business travel safety plan

 It’s always better to be proactive rather than reactive.
-Having a business travel safety and security policy in place is one of the best ways to fulfil the corporate duty of care to employees while they’re travelling.
-This document should include all training, procedures and resources required for your business to keep employees safe.
+Having a business travel safety and security policy in place is one of the best ways to fulfill the corporate duty of care to employees while they’re traveling.
+This document should include all training, procedures, and resources required for your business to keep employees safe.

 Duty of care and corporate travel safety